Climb Mount Fuji at Night

 How to get to Mount Fuji?

 Getting to Mount Fuji can seem tricky, but there are multiple ways to reach the base safely and efficiently.
-You can take a train, a direct bus, car or even join a guided tour that drops you right at the trailhead.
+Options include the night bus from Shinjuku, the local bus from Kawaguchiko Station, trains from Tokyo, and highway buses from Osaka or Nagoya.
 Planning your transport in advance ensures you start your night climb stress-free and on time.

 Read more →